-To make our network compatible with most existing trajectory prediction datasets, the state sequences in S are reduced to history tracks in the learning-based part.
-Then before feeding to the network, each history track $s_i$ and future trajectory $\mathcal{T}k$ is discretized to a location sequence with time interval $\Delta T$ , and each reference path $\mathcal{P}i$ is discretized as a waypoint sequence with distance interval $\Delta D$ .
+To make our network compatible with most existing trajectory prediction datasets, the state sequences $s_i$ are reduced to history tracks in this section.
+Then before feeding to the network, each history track $s_i$ and future trajectory $\mathcal{T}i$ is discretized to a location sequence with time interval $\Delta T$ , and each reference path $\mathcal{P}i$ is discretized as a waypoint sequence with distance interval $\Delta D$ .
 Since the longitudinal movement and lateral offset in (s, d) indicate how the agent moves relative to a reference path, it provides an understanding of the local spatial relationship in a more explicit way.
-For this reason, in addition to the commonly used Cartesian coordinates (x, y), we proposed to add the Frenét coordinates (s, d) to form a dual spatial representation for trajectory information.
-Here, the full information (x, y, s, d)of each future trajectory in $\mathcal{T}$ is given by the generator, while the (s, d) coordinates of each history track in S are obtained by projecting (x, y) coordinates on different reference paths.
-Additionally, we adopt the method from [22] to add a dimension of binary masks in the history track's representation (x, y, s, d, b) to indicate if the location is padded.
+For this reason, in addition to the commonly used Cartesian coordinates (x, y), we proposed to add the Frenét coordinates (s, d)to form a dual spatial representation for trajectory information.
+Here, the full information (x, y, s, d) of each future trajectory in $\mathcal{T}$ is given by the generator, while the (s, d) coordinates of each history track in S are obtained by projecting (x, y)coordinates on different reference paths.
+Additionally, we adopt the method from [22] to add a dimension of binary masks in the history track's representation (x, y, s, d, b) to indicate if the location at each timestamp is padded or not.